ims-fhs/osrmr/cran-comments.md

 ## Reverse dependencies

 There are no reverse dependencies affected.
-This version does avoid calls to 'closeAllConnections' as necessary change in order to remain on CRAN.
+This version avoids calls to 'closeAllConnections' as necessary change in order to remain on CRAN.
-Moreover this version introduces minor API changes ...
+The API is unchanged.

 ---